lucasvps/hogwarts-small-guide/README.md

 The reason that I made this app was to improve my skills on the mobile development using Flutter.

-## Functionalities
+## Functionalities :

-Provides information about the four houses of Hogwarts.
+-Provides information about the four houses of Hogwarts.
-Provides information about 25 five hogwarts' characters.
+-Provides information about 25 five hogwarts' characters.
-You can figure out what house the sorting hat is going to put you.
+-You can figure out what house the sorting hat is going to put you.